 Paying tax and PRSI Your employer deducts income tax, the Universal Social Charge (USC) and Pay Related Social Insurance (PRSI) from your wages.
 These deductions should be shown on your payslip.
 The amount deducted depends on how much you earn and your personal circumstances.
 Your PRSI contributions help you to qualify for social welfare payments if you are ill or unemployed.
 When you get your first job, you must register the details of your job online through Revenue's myAccount service.
 Click on the 'Jobs and pensions' section at Revenue.ie and follow the instructions for 'Starting your first job'.
 If you don't register your job and give your employer your PPS number, you may pay higher tax on an emergency basis.
 When you register with Revenue, your employer gets a Revenue Payroll Notification (RPN) and can refund you if you have paid too much tax.
 After your first job, if you start a new job you should give your PPS number to your new employer and they will register the job with Revenue.
-All workers have tax credits that reduce the amount of tax they have to pay.
-Other reliefs can reduce your income tax, for example, if you pay college fees or medical expenses.
-For more information on tax when starting work and tax credits and reliefs see revenue.ie or citizensinformation.ie At the end of the tax year you can request an end of year statement through Revenue's myAccount service to review your tax and see if you have paid the correct amount of tax and USC for the year.
-If you are ill You must tell your employer if you get sick and cannot go to work.
-If you are working for the same employer for at least 13 weeks, you have a right to three days' sick pay a year.
+All workers have tax credits that reduce the amount of tax they must pay.
+Other reliefs can also reduce your income tax, for example, if you pay college fees or medical expenses.
+For more information on tax when starting work and tax credits and reliefs see Revenue.ie or citizensinformation.ie At the end of the tax year you can use Revenue's myAccount service to review your tax and see if you have paid the right amount of tax and USC for the year.
+If you are on sick leave from work you should apply for Illness Benefit.
+If you are sick You must tell your employer if you get sick and cannot go to work.
+If you are working for the same employer for at least 13 weeks, you have a right to 5 days' sick pay a year.
 This is paid by your employer at 70% of your normal pay, up to a maximum of €110 a day.
 If you have worked for less than 13 weeks, your employer may or may not pay you when you are out sick.
 If you are on sick leave you should apply for Illness Benefit.
 You need a medical cert from your GP (doctor) to get Statutory Sick Pay and Illness Benefit.
 If you are not entitled to Illness Benefit, you should still send your medical certs to the Department of Social Protection because you may be entitled to PRSI credits.
 Credits are PRSI contributions which you do not have to pay for that keep your social insurance record up to date.
-For more information on Illness Benefit see the Social welfare payments section on citizensinformation.ie Injury at work There are special social welfare provisions, called Occupational Injuries Benefits (OIB), for workers who are injured at work or on the way to or from work.
-If you are injured at work or travelling to or from work, you should tell your employer immediately and apply for a declaration of accident at work using the Illness Benefit (and Injury Benefit) application form.
+For more information, see the disability and illness payments section on citizensinformation.ie Injury at work There are special social welfare provisions, called Occupational Injuries Benefits (OIB), for workers who are injured at work, or on the way to or from work.
+If you are injured at work or when travelling to or from work, you should tell your employer immediately and apply for a declaration of accident at work, using the Injury Benefit application form.